How data transformations are executed by Spark

 - Physical plan – the plan after being translated to actual operations that need to be executed.

-So far, there’s not much difference between the phases; we’re just reading the data from Scylla.
+So far, there’s not much difference between the phases; we’re just reading the data from ScyllaDB.
 Note that the type of the relation is a

 In the physical plan’s